hotpot774/etlegacy-server/README.md

 # Build
-  1. Copy below files to the same directory.
+  1. Copy "etmain" directory to the same directory.
-  - etl_server.cfg
-  - pak0.pk3
-  - pak1.pk3
-  - pak2.pk3

   2. Run a command below.